 - Not suitable for all allergies

-5. Solid Gold Salmon Sensitive Stomach Dry Food
+5. Solid Gold Salmon Sensitive Stomach Dry Dog Food

-- Salmon protein for easy digestion and skin support
+- Cold-water salmon protein for easy digestion and omega fatty acids

-- 90 million probiotics per pound for gut balance
+- 90 million probiotics per pound to support gut health

 - High probiotic content